How to carry out an annual health and welfare review of livestock

 - the type of livestock reviewed

-- confirmation the minimum number of animals being reviewed were on the farm when you did the review
+- confirmation that the minimum number of animals being reviewed were on the farm when you did the review

-- confirmation you carried out testing in accordance with the review’s disease and endemic conditions testing guidance
+- confirmation that you carried out testing in accordance with the review’s disease and endemic conditions testing guidance

 - the date you completed disease and endemic condition testing